Grand Bleu De Gascogne Dog Breed

 The Grand Bleu is a dog of noble and refined appearance.
 It carries itself proudly, and it sports a solid, muscular build.
 Males are heavier and slightly taller than females.
 The short, coarse coat is often marked with black patches, and there are usually two black spots on each side of the head that cover the ears and eyes and stop at the cheeks.
 There are small tan markings above the eyes, on the cheeks, inside the ears, on the legs and under the tail.
 Their ears are floppy and very large, extending below the muzzle.

-Grand Bleu De Gascogne Coloring
+Grand Bleu De Gascogne Colors

 Grand Bleu De Gascogne Temperament